Trump denies friction with top aides over Iran policy

-(Paragraph 2 contains language that some readers may find offensive)
+(The story contains language that some readers may find offensive.)

 By Steve Holland